realKarthikNair/making-DaVinci-Resolve-work-on-Fedora-with-CUDA/README.md

 ## TESTED for Fedora 43

 **Please read this whole thing once before running any commands.**

-### Who this is for

-- Those who want to use DaVinci Resolve on Fedora with CUDA support

-### Who this is not for

-- Those who aren't using Fedora and/or don't have an Nvidia GPU with CUDA support

 ### Section 1: Let's start from NVIDIA drivers